Project

 The excel file ARE_crop_data.xlsx is organized with detailed crop data where each row corresponds to a specific plot entry.
 The columns filled in red represent elements related to the field design, such as Year, Plot ID, Genotype, Management Type (Mgmt), and Planting Date (PD)—providing structural and temporal context of the field trial.
 The columns filled in green represent potential target traits used for analysis, including phenotypic measurements like Plant Height (PH), Nutritional Content (e.g., LysP, SC, AMLS), and metabolite or digestibility indicators (e.g., MD_Lys, MD_CF).
 This color-coded structure allows for easy differentiation between experimental setup and measurable outcomes, which is essential for downstream analyses such as Machine Learning-based trait prediction or genotype-performance evaluation.

-The objective of this section is to develop a model to predict a plant trait (such as yield, seed protein content, chlorophyll a fluorescence, etc.) from diverse data collected by drone, physiological instruments, and technicians in the field, along with climate data.
+The objective of the machine learning activities is to develop a model to predict a plant trait (such as yield, seed protein content, chlorophyll a fluorescence, etc.) from diverse data collected by drone, physiological instruments, and technicians in the field, along with climate data.
 This will help you gain modeling and machine learning skills.
 Below are the instructions to help you accomplish these tasks.

 A sorghum leaf being measured for its traits